sinnie/learn_web_dev/react.md

     * When state changes, React re-renders the component to the virtual DOM.
 The new Virtual DOM is compared with the previous virtual DOM; React then isolates what has changed and updates the browser DOM.
 * __JSX__ - an XML-like syntax extension to ECMAScript without any defined semantics.
 It’s not intended to be implemented by engines or browsers.
 It’s not supposed to incorporate JSX into the ECMAScripe spec itself.
 It is intended to be used by various preprocessors to transform these tokens into standard ECMAScript.
     * javascript syntax extension that looks similar to HTML that lets you create ReactElement objects using an HTML-like syntax and a traspiler.
     * a technique for creating React elements and components.
-Each react component can be written in JavaScript with React.DOM.h1(null, ‘Hello’);, but JSX is easier to read and write and it’s compiled into JavaScript anyway.
+Each React.js component can be written in JavaScript with React.DOM.h1(null, ‘Hello’);, but JSX is easier to read and write and it’s compiled into JavaScript anyway.
     * allows you to write vanilla html that then gets processed down into createElement’s.
 * __Props__ - Props are the data that gets passed into the component as element attributes.
 Somewhere else in the app, React listens for state changes and the `render()` method gets called again passing the changed data into the `props`.
     * Can be thought of as a component’s options.
 They’re given as arguments to a component and look like HTML attributes.